The perfect domain is just a click away: claim your domain→

 Choose the right domain extension

 When selecting the best extension for your domain name, there are two main things you’ll need to take into account: perception and pricing.
-In addition to respecting usage rules, such as not registering your store under an .org extension, you’ll also need to take into account how likely people are to trust and remember certain TLDs.
+In addition to respecting usage rules, such as not registering your store under an .org domain, you’ll also need to take into account how likely people are to trust and remember certain TLDs.
 According to a study by GrowthBadger, ".com" is the most memorable and most trusted TLD of them all.

 As for the pricing, the extension you decide will have a direct impact on how much a domain name costs.
 Make sure to check all options and weigh the pros and cons before settling on a certain TLD.